 In 2012 I quit my job as an Engineer and establish my first workshop in Granada becoming a full time luthier.
 First orders start to arrive.
 In 2013 I moved to Ubeda, my birth place.
 In 2014 I was invited along with other 9 luthiers around the world to show my guitars in the I Altamira Guitar Expo in Shanghai (China).
 In 2015 I got the JAC Young Entrepreneur Award and the very same year, master Robert O'Brien selects me to present the Flamenco Guitar Making DVD in where I explain the whole process of making the instrument.
 In 2016 I am invited to the I Guitar Expo in Hong Kong.
 In 2017 I start a new line: guitar making courses and the response was phenomenal.
 People all around the world came to my workshop to make their guitars under my teaching.
 In 2018 I had a dream come true: the I Madinter Scholarship.
 Also in 2018, Robert O'Brien invited me to a new project: a Guitar Making Course at his workshop in Parker, CO.
 USA.
 The course was so succesful that a second and third edition happened the next year, in 2019.
 In that same time, I got the Arts & Music Award by Argentaria.
 In 2020 I finally made real a project I was working on: the first eco-friendly guitar making course, using exclusively sustainable woods and eco-friendly materials, again thanks to Madinter.
-It is 2022 and I am about to make another dream come true: to offer my own guitar limited collections based on my own designs and ideas.
-It is a quick evolving and challenging world, but I am still focused in just one thing: making the best custom guitars.
+In 2021 I become the first luthier to make an SLA Optic Fabricated resin rosette.
+In 2022, instruments from my workshop are yet in +25 countries around the world.
+In 2023 I achieved another milestone: 100 students has completed their guitars under my guidance.
+Today I am about to make another dream come true: to offer my own guitar limited collections based on my own designs and ideas.
+It is a quick evolving and challenging world, but I am still focused in just one thing: making the best bespoke guitars.